uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/mnist.md

 The processed dataset instances are stored under `npc/datasets/mnist/instances/processed`.

-The generated dataset configurations are stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/mnist.json`.
-Note that the generated configurations differ from the default since the pair-matching step performed during dataset processing is randomized and not saved to file.
+The generated dataset configuration is stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/mnist.json`.
+Note that the generated configuration differs from the default since the pair-matching step performed during dataset processing is randomized and not saved to file.

 Optionally, write-protect `npc/datasets/mnist/instances/original` to preserve the original instance files: